 Machine science is characterised by a strong desire to think differently and effect change in the world.

-The Master's Programme in Mechanical Engineering offers several unique multi-disciplinary specialisation packages, such as digital engineering, industrial design, hybrid materials and additive manufacturing, which support traditional mechanical engineering.
+The Master's Programme in Mechanical Engineering offers several unique multi-disciplinary specialisation packages, such as digital engineering, hybrid materials and steel structures, which support traditional mechanical engineering.
 You will be studying in well-equipped facilities, and many of your classes will take place inhigh-tech labs that enable computer modelling, 3D imaging, and virtual reality for conducting experiments.

-The programme provides you with great opportunities to build your own personal study plan by freely selecting two of eight available specialisation packages and some elective courses.
+The programme provides you with great opportunities to build your own personal study plan by freely selecting two of six available specialisation packages and some elective courses.

 You will build your own study plan from the following specialisations: